shubhambaghel34/react-web/README.md

- a.createBrowserrouter is configration and RouterProvider is component imported/written by DOM which need to pass in render Ex. root.render(<RouterProvider router={appRouter}/>) where appRouter is configuration of different path with components as in createBrowserRouter([{path,element},{path,element}]) b.errorelement in createBrowserrouter is use to define wildcard/random entry in path
+ a.createBrowserrouter is configration and RouterProvider is component imported/written by DOM which need to pass in render Ex. root.render(<RouterProvider router={appRouter}/>) where appRouter is configuration of different path with components as in createBrowserRouter([{path,element},{path,element}]) b.`errorelement` in createBrowserrouter is utilize to define wildcard/random entry in path
- c.Outlet is provided where all children can be push internally by react-DOM
+ c.Outlet is provided where all children can be push internally by react-DOM d.Link